metagenomics/submg/docs/tutorial.md

 ## Creating a Configuration Form
 We provide the data & metadata of our study to subMG by filling out a configuration form.
 The `makecfg` command will create a minimal configuration form that is tailored to our submission.
 To specify what you wish to submit, run the following command:
 ```
-submg-cli makecfg --submit_samples 2 --submit_paired_end_reads 2 --submit_assembly --submit_bins --known_coverage --outfile <path_to_your_new_config.yaml>
+submg-cli makecfg --submit-samples 2 --submit-paired-end-reads 2 --submit-assembly --submit-bins --known-coverage --outfile <path_to_your_new_config.yaml>
 ```
 For samples and read sets it is neccessary to specify how many of these items you intend to submit.
 The empty form will be created at `<path_to_your_new_config.yaml>` specified by the `--outfile` argument.
-The `--known_coverage` argument indicates that we have coverage information for our metagenome assembly and metagenomic bins already, so subMG will not have to derive this information from `.bam` files.
+The `--known-coverage` argument indicates that we have coverage information for our metagenome assembly and metagenomic bins already, so subMG will not have to derive this information from `.bam` files.

 ## Filling Your Configuration Form
 Open the `yaml` form we just created with a text editor of your choice.
 Every field not starting with `ADDITIONAL` is _mandatory_, meaning it has to be filled out for ENA to accept your submission.